LinkedIn Sharing Explained

 Sharing Directly from Your LinkedIn Feed

-Sharing Links directly from your LinkedIn home screen means that you have to copy and paste the link into the "Share an Update" section:
+Sharing Links directly from your LinkedIn home screen means that you have to copy and paste the link into the "Start a Post" section.

 The Benefits of Social Amplification

-If two LinkedIn users with 250 connections each find the update and like and/or share the content then now you've magnified your potential reach by ten times.
+If two LinkedIn users with 250 connections each find the update and like and/or share the content, now you've magnified your potential reach by ten times.
 This means more potential impressions of your post and more clicks to view your content.

 If you want to get the highest amount of impressions, clicks, and conversions, then it's critical that you get your most well-connected team members to like and share your content out to their LinkedIn social network.

-Not only do these actions help to grow the reach of the content, they can have the effect of making the content trend on LinkedIn.
+Not only do these actions help to grow the reach of the content, but also they can have the effect of making the content trend on LinkedIn.

 Sharing Tips and Best Practices on LinkedIn

-- Add in commentary when you feel you can add insight to the post: ex "here is the newest blog article from the TSL team.
+• Add in commentary when you feel you can add insight to the post, e.g. "here is the newest blog article from the TSL team.
 An excellent primer on the basics of a LinkedIn Company page."

-- "Send to individuals" may be useful if you're looking for specific people to see the post, or if you're trying to send to your internal advocates to get them to see and share the post.
+• "Send as a private message" may be useful if you're looking for specific people to see the post, or if you're trying to send to your internal advocates to get them to see and share the post.
 There are some limitations here because it goes to their LinkedIn inbox.
-Depending on their settings they may never see this message if they don't check that inbox.
-When you perform this action you can give your email a subject and a message.
+Depending on their settings, they may never see this message if they don't check that inbox.
+When you perform this action, you can give your email a subject and a message.

-- "Share in groups" can help you spread the message to certain groups you're a member of but just make sure that the post isn't overly promotional.
-If it is you it may be rejected by the admin or moved to the promotions section.
+• "Share with Group Members" can help you spread the message to certain groups you're a member of, but just make sure that the post isn't overly promotional.
+If it is, it may be rejected by the admin or moved to the promotions section.

-- By adding this commentary you're doing more than posting a link.
+• By adding commentary, you're doing more than posting a link.
 You're trying to get people to engage with your content by doing more than just clicking and reading the link.
 When someone posts a comment on your discussion, then that post has the chance to get more impressions and potentially more engagement.

-Visit http://blog.tslmarketing.com for future articles in this series including information about the basics of using your LinkedIn company page, simple steps to optimize your personal profile, how and when to use LinkedIn advertising, and more.
+Visit https://www.tslmarketing.com/blog for future articles in this series, including information about the basics of using your LinkedIn company page, simple steps to optimize your personal profile, how and when to use LinkedIn advertising, and more.